 Moreover, say you get hurt in Nepal and the doctor that treats you doesn’t even speak English, let alone file insurance claims for you.
 That means when you get home, before collecting from your supplemental accident insurance you’ll have to somehow create or obtain the proper forms from the Nepalese doctor, which you will then have to file yourself with your primary health insurance company.
 Only when you get the EOB form back from your primary will you be able to apply to the supplemental.
 Time for that medical billing consultant we mentioned in Part 1?
 You bet.
 Learning to speak Nepalese might be a good idea as well, along with being sure your phone is enabled for international dialing.

 In the end, while accident insurance looks good on the surface we’d recommend taking care with what you end up paying for.
-It may look better on paper than it performs in real life.
+It’s almost certain that it looks better on paper than it performs in real life.

 Commenters, please let everyone know your experiences with accident insurance.
 Above is base on my limited experience — am always willing to learn more.